adaorachi/lifestyle-articles/README.md

   ### How to login as an admin
-  For security purpose, one admin user will be authomatically generated when you seed the database.
+  For security purpose, one admin user will be automatically generated when you seed the database.
 The admin will have all priviledges and exclusively rights to perform some actions such as creating the categories.
 Login details are as follows:<br>
   username: johndoe<br>
   password: admin123<br>